Visiting Yosemite in September

-Glacier Point: Spectacular views are to be had at this overlook of the northern half of the valley with Half Dome as the focal point instead of El Capitan at the Tunnel View.
+Glacier Point: Spectacular views are to be had at this overlook of the northern half of the valley, with Half Dome as the focal point instead of El Capitan at the Tunnel View.
 If you drive this road the same day or after you visit the Mist Trail, the thunderingly large waterfalls you saw yesterday are silent and small from this high up, giving you some real scale of how high you are and how vast the valley really is.
-This is the end of Glacier Point Road which many drive to see the sights along the way, so be prepared for lots of crowds and maybe trouble finding a parking place.
+This is the end of Glacier Point Road, where many drive to see the sights along the way, so be prepared for lots of crowds and maybe trouble finding a parking place.

 ROAD LESS TRAVELED OPTIONS